Horizon Zero Dawn: Handling and Other Weapon Stats Explained

 This stat is represented by the pointed arrow symbol.

 This is the most baffling stat of them all.
 Horizon doesn't really explain what handling means.
-But as far as we can tell, it's referring to your rate of fire and reload time.
-The higher the handling, the faster the weapon.
+So what does handling do?
+As far as we can tell, it's referring to your rate of fire and reload time.
+The higher the handling, the faster the weapon, and the faster you can cause damage.

 You can see this in action when comparing the Hunter Bow to the Sharpshot Bow.
 The Hunter Bow has a higher handling stat, so it fires and reloads faster than the Sharpshot.